FedEx says will not apply residential surcharge for holiday season

 1 Min Read

-(Reuters) - FedEx Corp (FDX.N) said on Thursday it will not apply residential surcharges during the 2017 holiday season, except for packages that require additional handling, are oversized or unauthorized.
+Aug 3 (Reuters) - FedEx Corp said on Thursday it will not apply residential surcharges during the 2017 holiday season, except for packages that require additional handling, are oversized or unauthorized.